The main goals of this ESL lesson plan are to:

 Video

-Students will watch a video named “Why is it so hard to escape poverty?”
-After viewing, they choose which reasons for being poor were mentioned.
+Students watch a video named “Why is it so hard to escape poverty?”
+While watching, they identify various reasons that cause people to be classified as poor.

 Exercises

-In this part of the lesson, students will decide whether each sentence shows poverty resulting from external factors or personal decisions.
-In the second exercise, they will fill in gaps in phrases.
+In this part of the lesson, students decide whether each sentence shows poverty resulting from external factors or personal decisions.
+In the second exercise, they complete a gap-fill exercise using the target language.

 Reading

-Students will read a short text about poverty, followed by a Q&A session.
+Students read a short text about poverty, then participate in a Q&A session.

 Discussion

-To wrap up, students will discuss a quote.
+To wrap up, students discuss their thoughts about a quote related to the topic